alovajs/alovajs.github.io/docs/tutorial/03-client/01-strategy/07-use-auto-request.md

 ## Custom listening functions

 The above 4 methods of automatically fetching data are implemented by listening browser's events by default.
-When users use it in a non-browser environment, you may need to customize the listening function.
-This function receives the notification request function and useHook config as parameters, and returns a cancel listening function.
+When used in a non-browser environment, you may need to customize the listening function.
+This function receives the notify function and the use hook config as parameters, and returns a function to stop listening.
-.

-The following is an example of custom listening function in `react-native`:
+The following is an example of a custom listening function in `react-native`:

 ### Network reconnection custom function